Conengmo/gasverbruikmonitor/README.md

 Zooming in on the winter of 2022, where I made an intervention on January 16th, we can now see the intervention had a positive effect, since gas usage dropped compared to the months before.

 ![afbeelding](https://user-images.githubusercontent.com/33519926/188611996-7268a0ec-5d70-424a-8a3b-f9df20dfcf7c.png)

+## Further

+Some remaining questions:
+- Sensitivity analysis: are the used variables all important?
+Maybe wind or sun doesn't contribute that much?
+In 'industry' they commonly only use temperature to correct gas usage for.
+- Are the prediction errors acceptable?